PhilipCastiglione/sketchup/README.md

 ...

-The dataset is made available thanks to the Microsoft AI Lab under the MIT License The AI Lab repository can be found [here](https://github.com/Microsoft/ailab) and the data [here](https://github.com/Microsoft/ailab/tree/master/Sketch2Code/model).
+The dataset is made available thanks to the Microsoft AI Lab under the MIT License.
+The AI Lab repository can be found [here](https://github.com/Microsoft/ailab) and the data [here](https://github.com/Microsoft/ailab/tree/master/Sketch2Code/model).